Indeed for employers review

 How does Indeed compare to other sites for employers?

-Indeed has an A+ rating with the Better Business Bureau (BBB), where it has been accredited since 2017.
-However, over 50 reviews average out to just 1 out of 5 stars.
+As of October 2020, Indeed has an A+ rating with the BBB, where it has been accredited since 2017.
+However, over 50 reviews average out to only 1 out of 5 stars.
 Over a dozen reviewers report billing mistakes, where Indeed charged them much more than they expected.
 People also report issues with upselling, scammers and difficulty reaching a representative to resolve their issues.

 Still, Indeed has replied to most complaints on both the BBB and Trustpilot, urging users to contact the customer support team to resolve issues.